batden/Translations-for-Enlightenment/README.md

 # Translations-for-Enlightenment

-French translations (only latest versions will appear here) for the Enlightenment project.
+French translations for the Enlightenment project.